joemoose/psiops/docs/equipment.md

 ## Combat Weapons

 You may carry any combat weapons you prefer.
 Weapons are loaded with ammunition.
-For extended operations, extra ammunition can be carried or replenished from your *tactical supplies* or at a *laying-up point*.
+For extended operations, extra ammunition can be carried or replenished from your *tactical supplies* or at a *laying-up position*.
 See [Rest and Recovery](combat.md#rest-and-recovery).

 | Weapon Type | Damage Modifier | Ammo Rating | Inventory Slots | Notes |
 | :- | :-: | :-: | :-: | :-: |